 Below is a list of the major symptoms:

 - Delusions - the patient displays false beliefs, which can take many forms, such as delusions of persecution, or delusions of grandeur.
 They may feel others are attempting to control them remotely.
 Or, they may think they have extraordinary powers and abilities.

 - Hallucinations - hearing voices is much more common than seeing, feeling, tasting, or smelling things which are not there, however, people with schizophrenia may experience a wide range of hallucinations.

 - Thought disorder - the person may jump from one subject to another for no logical reason.
 The speaker may be hard to follow or erratic.

 - Lack of motivation (avolition) - the patient loses their drive.
 Everyday actions, such as washing and cooking, are neglected.

 - Poor expression of emotions - responses to happy or sad occasions may be lacking, or inappropriate.

 - Social withdrawal - when a patient with schizophrenia withdraws socially, it is often because they believe somebody is going to harm them.

-- Unaware of illness - as the hallucinations and delusions seem so real for patients, many of them may not believe they are ill.
-They may refuse to take medication for fear of side-effects, or for fear that the medication may be poison, for example.
+- Unawareness of illness - as the hallucinations and delusions seem so real for patients, many of them may not believe they are ill.
+They may refuse to take medication for fear of side effects, or for fear that the medication may be poison, for example.

-- Cognitive difficulties - the patient's ability to concentrate, remember things, plan ahead, and to organize their life are affected.
+- Cognitive difficulties - the patient's ability to concentrate, recall things, plan ahead, and to organize their life are affected.
 Communication becomes more difficult.

 Evidence suggests that genetic and environmental factors act together to bring about schizophrenia.
-The condition has an inherited element, but it is also significantly influenced by environmental triggers.
+The condition has an inherited element, but environmental triggers also significantly influence it.

 Below is a list of the factors that are thought to contribute towards the onset of schizophrenia: